 - Make sure a written agreement is signed by all parties before the collaboration starts.

-Trondheimsregionen covers expenses up to 4000 NOK for students having academic collaboration in the Trondheim region.
+Trøndelag county council covers expenses up to 6000 NOK for students having academic collaboration in the region.
 See more information on travel scholarship here

 What is academic collaboration?

 Academic collaboration is where a student, his or her supervisor and a company or organization work together on a joint project or thesis.
 This opens up for establishing a larger professional network - for all parties.
 The student gets to work on real issues that the enterprise is concerned with and can benefit from.
 At the same time you become acquainted with both the student and the student's academic community.
 This may form the basis for further collaboration and recruitment.
 You are expected to cover expenses related to the completion of the task, such as travel, material costs and laboratory tests.
 The student shall not receive salary or similar remuneration for the collaboration.